Haiyang-W/UniTR/README.md

 > Contact: Haiyang Wang (wanghaiyang6@stu.pku.edu.cn), Hao Tang (tanghao@stu.pku.edu.cn), Shaoshuai Shi (shaoshuaics@gmail.com)

 🚀 Gratitude to Tang Hao for extensive code refactoring and noteworthy contributions to open-source initiatives.
 His invaluable efforts were pivotal in ensuring the seamless completion of UniTR.
+🔥 👀 Honestly, the partition in Unitr is slow and takes about 40% of the total time, but this can be optimized to zero with better strategies or some engineering efforts, indicating that there is still huge room for speed optimization.
+We're not the HPC experts, but if anyone in the industry wants to improve this, we believe it could be halved.
+Importantly, this part doesn't scale with model size, making it friendly for larger models.